 Among this group, and especially younger people, Rodebaugh sees hope in the possibility that the human psyche can handle more than we might expect.
 “Maybe people are only resilient when they have to be,” he says.
 “Maybe this is part of the forging of a new greatest generation.”

-Read the whole story: Medium
+Read the whole story (subscription may be required): Medium